API Reference

 AdaptiveRunner (final readonly class)

 Flytachi\Winter\Thread\Runner\AdaptiveRunner — the default child-side runner (driven by wRunner).
-It depends only on a security provider — not on the Engine — so the two sides stay independent.
+It depends only on a security provider — not on the launcher — so the two sides stay independent.

 new AdaptiveRunner(